We may earn affiliate commissions for the recommended products. Learn more.

 Keep in mind that if you want to remain anonymous, Onion over VPN is far from the only solution.
 Tor isn't the only method to interconnect several secure connections.
 It's also possible to use several VPNs.
 That way, your traffic is routed through several servers, and your traffic is encrypted twice.

 Different VPN providers that have this built-in feature name it differently.
-It's called as multi-hop, double VPN, nested VPN, or other.
-There is also the option to try and set it up yourself by setting up a VPN on your router, and then also connecting to a VPN server on your device.
+It can be called multi-hop, double VPN, nested VPN, or other.
+There is also the option to try and set it up yourself by setting up a VPN on your router and then also connecting to a VPN server on your device.
 It can also be done with virtual machines where the host takes up the role of the router.

 Should I use Tor bridges instead of a VPN?

-Tor bridges can add additional flexibility to your browsing experience.
-There are particular variants of them, for example obfuscated tor bridges that can be useful when accessing restricted content.
+Tor bridges can add more flexibility to your browsing experience.
+There are particular variants of them, for example, obfuscated Tor bridges that can be useful when accessing restricted content.
 Your ISP, in most cases, cannot block private Tor bridges.

 Bottom line